logzio/logz-docs/_source/logzio_collections/_prometheus-sources/java-custom-metrics.md

 new LogbackMetrics().bindTo(registry);
 new Log4j2Metrics().bindTo(registry);
 ```
-For the full list of available meter binders, refer to the [Micrometer-core](https://github.com/micrometer-metrics/micrometer/tree/main/micrometer-core/src/main/java/io/micrometer/core/instrument/binder) Github repo.
+For more information about other binders check out [Micrometer-core](https://github.com/micrometer-metrics/micrometer/tree/main/micrometer-core/src/main/java/io/micrometer/core/instrument/binder) Github repo.

-##### Add required metrics
+## Types of metrics

-This integration allows you to use the following metrics:
+Refer to the Micrometer [documentation](https://micrometer.io/docs/concepts) for more details.

 | Name | Behavior |
 | ---- | ---------- |